- Published on 1964

 - Track 6 on “Beatles For Sale“

-Info about “Mr. Moonlight”
+About “Mr. Moonlight”

 The first known recording of the song was by blues pianist Piano Red, recording as “Dr. Feelgood and the Interns”.
 It was released as a b-side of a minor rhythm & blues hit single (titled “Dr. Feelgood”) in 1962.